Greeshma-C20084146/whack_a_mole-project/Readme.md

 # Setup and Installation ⚙️
-Clone this repository: git clone https://github.com/girishraja1508/whack_a_mole-project.git, to view our source code.
+Clone this repository: git clone https://github.com/girishraja1508/whack_a_mole-project.git, to view our source code and open the index.html file in any browser you like.

 Open https://girishraja1508.github.io/whack_a_mole-project/ to [play](https://girishraja1508.github.io/whack_a_mole-project/) the game.